Last updated December 30, 2023

 From time to time, Shopify may, in its sole discretion, invite Partner to use, on a trial basis, potential new services or features that are in development and not yet available to all Partners or Merchants (“Beta Services”).
 Beta Services may be subject to additional terms and conditions, which Shopify will provide to Partner prior to Partner’s use of the Beta Services.
 Such Beta Services and all associated conversations and materials relating thereto will be considered Confidential Information of Shopify and subject to the confidentiality provisions of this Agreement.
 Shopify makes no representations or warranties that the Beta Services will function.
 Shopify may discontinue the Beta Services at any time in its sole discretion.
 Shopify will have no liability for any harm or damage arising out of or in connection with a Beta Service.

 Partner may work with service providers as necessary to facilitate Partner’s performance under this Agreement.
-Partner acknowledges and agrees that any act or omission by Partner’s service provider amounting to a breach of this Agreement will be deemed to be a breach by Partner.
+Partner acknowledges and agrees that Partner is responsible for all of its service providers’ acts or omissions in relation to Partner’s performance of the Agreement, and any act or omission by Partner’s service provider amounting to a breach of this Agreement will be deemed to be a breach by Partner.